- Footballer: West Ham United and England

 Claire Rafferty is Chelsea’s longest-serving player and a hugely experienced defender having played at the World Cup and Olympic Games.

 Claire joined Chelsea in 2007 and in May 2012 was part of the Blues team that were beaten on penalties in the FA Cup final by Birmingham City.
-Chelsea are currently top of the FAWSL and competing in the last 16 of the Champions League.
+In her final season at Chelsea, Claire won her second domestic double before she announced her transfer to WSL side West Ham Ladies in June 2018.

 Later that summer she was part of the Team GB squad which reached the quarter-finals at the London Olympics.